dmulholl/pods/readme.md

   By default, this utility simply lists the episodes which would be downloaded.
   Use the -d/--download flag to actually download the episodes.

-  The --after/--before options accept a simple date, e.g.
+  The --before and --after options accept a simple date or a full timestamp in RFC-3339 format, e.g.

     --after "2024-07-31"

-  Or, a full RFC-3339 timestamp, e.g.

     --after "2024-07-31T13:59:00+02:00"

   If no timezone offset is specified, the timestamp is assumed to be UTC.